KeyLED - music composition and improvisation aid

 Number of keys: Total number of keys present on the keyboard

-1st Note on Keyboard: The musical note of the first key on the keyboard using the notation
+1st Note on Keyboard: The note name of the first key on the keyboard

 LED Brightness: Brightness level for all illuminated LEDs